Oeyvind/partikkel_fm/analyzer/readme.txt

 python generate_and_analyze.py dataset mode nosave
 - dataset: set the base filename for generated files
-- mode can be 'csound' or 'spectrogram'
-- the third argument can be used to generate sound files (for debugging)
-  - usually this is not needed, as we can generate sound files and spectrograms on demand
-  - when clicking on a square in the navigator (2d display), the program will open spectrogram and wave file
-  - if the sound spectrogram does not exist, we will synthesize the sound from score and generate spectrogram
 - Normal operation example:
   python generate_and_analyze.py test csound
   - will render audio with the parameter settings for graindurs, modindices, delays, grainpitches